 - Pollution Regulation Placards

 - Sound-producing Device(s) Based on Your Vessel’s Size Such as an All-weather Whistle, Bell, or Horn

 There are a few things boaters should skip to dodge danger.
 Steer clear of:

 - Certain Areas.
 It’s not okay to stop under bridges or in channels.

 - Commercial Ports.
 Stay out of these areas.
 If you see a cruiseliner or fueling station, you know you’re in the wrong place.

 - Restricted Areas.
 Keep out of areas you have no business going near.
-Examples include security zones, government restricted zones, areas near power plants, missile testing facilities and areas bordering dams.
+Examples include security zones, government restricted zones, areas near power plants, missile testing facilities, and areas bordering dams.

 - U.S. Naval Vessels.
-Don’t come within 100 yards of any of these craft.
+Don’t come within 100 yards of any of these crafts.
 A minimum speed must be observed if you come within 500 yards of a Navy vessel.
 Failure to comply could result in prison and/or hundreds of thousands of dollars in fines.

 What is a Safe Speed for a Boat?